Direct resistance heating in the ohmic reactor

 Exemplary concentration curve in a pouring reactor.

-Project benefits: Defossilize production processes and achieve greenhouse gas neutrality
+Project benefits: Electrifying production processes, saving energy, and achieving greenhouse gas neutrality

 Intermediate results